deslaughter/acdc-app/README.md

+> [!IMPORTANT]
+> This repository has been archived.
+ACDC development is continuing at https://github.com/OpenFAST/acdc as part of the OpenFAST organization.

 # ACDC: Automated Campbell Diagram Capabilities

 This application provides a web-based graphical user interface to generating Campbell Diagrams and visualizing mode shapes for OpenFAST turbine models.